microchip-pic-avr-examples/pic16f15276-cnano-uart-io-expander-host-mplab-mcc/README.md

 ## Appendix

-MCC – MPLAB<sup>®</sup> Code Configurator is a graphical programming environment that generates seamless, easy to understand C code to give a head start to the project, saving the designer’s time to initialize and configure all the modules, and to go through the datasheets.
+MPLAB<sup>®</sup> Code Configurator is a graphical programming environment that generates seamless, easy to understand C code to give a head start to the project, saving the designer’s time to initialize and configure all the modules, and to go through the datasheets.
 Using an instructive interface, it enables and configures all peripherals and functions specific to the application requirements.

 **Start by creating a new Project and open MCC**
-- Go to File > New Project
+- Go to **File** and click **New Project**
-- Select Microchip Embedded > Standalone Project
+- Select **Microchip Embedded** and click **Standalone Project**
-- Enter the device name.
-In this case, select PIC16F15276 device
+- Enter the device name, in this case, PIC16F15276
 - Name the project
 - Launch MCC tool by navigating to ***“Tools -> Embedded -> MPLAB Code Configurator v4: Open/Close”*** .
 Alternatively, click the MCC icon to launch the MCC tool.